Trolley Rail Fall Protection System

 When is this form of fall protection implemented?

 Horizontal Trolley Rail Systems are designed primarily as rooftop fall protection for horizontal applications.
-It allows for horizontal mobility over extended distances while working close to a vertical drop, e.g., within 6'-0" (1.8 m) of the roof edge, skylight, or any high, narrow, level roof area or walkway not protected by a 42" (1067 mm) high guardrail.
+It allows for horizontal mobility over extended distances while working close to a vertical drop, e.g., within 6'-0" (1.8 m) of the roof edge, skylight, or any high, narrow, level roof area or walkway not protected by a guardrail at least 42" (1067 mm) high.

-It is ideal for long restricted spaces or tight quarters, attaching lanyards or horizontal lifelines, or direct rigging of suspended equipment for interior or exterior applications.
-This is an alternative to single anchor points when independent anchors do not provide the required degree of safety and a complement to conventional vertical lifeline anchorages in or around confined spaces.
+It is ideal for long, confined spaces or tight quarters, such as attaching lanyards or horizontal lifelines, or direct rigging of suspended equipment for both interior and exterior applications.
+This is an alternative to single anchor points when independent anchors do not provide the required degree of safety, and it complements conventional vertical lifeline anchorages in or around confined spaces.

 Types of Horizontal Trolley Rails